Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 It is possible for a timeout to be queued after its saga has been completed.
 Because a timeout is tied to a specific saga instance it will be ignored once the saga instance is completed.

+> [!NOTE]
-NOTE: If a saga is created with a previously used saga identifier, the timeout mechanism will not treat it as the previous saga.
+> If a saga is created with a previously used saga identifier, the timeout mechanism will not treat it as the previous saga.
 As a result, any residual timeout messages for the previous, now completed, saga will not be processed by this new saga instance that shares the same identifier.
 The existing timeout message will be ignored.

 ## Timeout state